viktorvishyn369/PhotoSync/README.md

 Remote works like Local mode, but your server runs on a remote machine (VPS/home server) instead of your personal computer.

 - Install PhotoSync Server on the remote machine (headless is recommended).
-- Expose it securely over HTTPS (TLS) using a reverse proxy or tunnel (for example Cloudflare Tunnel).
+- Enable HTTPS (TLS) on the remote server so traffic is encrypted end-to-end.
-- In the mobile app (Remote), enter the server host only (domain or IP).
+- In the mobile app (Remote), enter the server public IP only (digits only).
 The app will use HTTPS for the connection.

 ---